 For this reason, in 1857, some of the most prominent architects in New York convened to form the American Institute of Architects.
 Their mission was multi-fold.
 First, they sought to create a body that would impose and maintain professional standards, thus ensuring that only the qualified and talented would be able to call themselves architects.
 Second, the organization sought to create goodwill for the industry as a whole and the projects it created.
 Third, the organization was designed to be able to lobby on behalf of the interests of those involved in the design and construction of the nation’s built environment, making sure that other special interests, such as the railroads and steel industry, were not able to unfairly benefit at the expense of those who needed quality buildings and affordable living and working spaces.

 The plan turned out to be perspicacious.
 By the mid-1880s, the invention of the elevator, 30 years before, had spurred the rise of the skyscraper as the dominant form of urban construction.
-The high standards and strong professionalism encouraged by the American Institute of Architects helped the nascent industry to flourish.
 It also instilled great confidence in a public that, just a few decades before, had largely lived a rural existence, never setting foot in any building higher than three stories.
 This confidence was crucial in winning the support of the public for new experiences, such as taking a high-speed elevator to a 40th story office.

 Today, led by renowned architect Robert Ivy, the organization is looking towards the future and designing the future of the country.